krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 As illustrated in Figure 4-7, deleting a node from a linked list is also straightforward, **involving only the modification of a single node's reference (pointer)**.

-It's important to note that even though node `P` continues to point to `n1` after being deleted, it becomes inaccessible during list traversal.
-This effectively means that `P` is no longer a part of the list.
+It's important to note that even though node `P` continues to point to `n1` after being deleted, it becomes inaccessible during linked list traversal.
+This effectively means that `P` is no longer a part of the linked list.

 ![Linked List Node Deletion](linked_list.assets/linkedlist_remove_node.png)